HOME SEARCH ALL TOPICS

 D Day icon

-D Day was the name given during planning to the launch date of the Allies' invasion to liberate Europe from the German occupation of World War Two.
-In the event it was 6 June 1944.
-It brought together the allies land, air, and sea operations in what became known as the largest invasion force in human history.
-This page is concerned with the visible signs in the English countryside of D Day preparations, how the date and invasion location was kept from the Germans, Operation Overlord and the Mulberry Harbour.
+D Day was the name given to the date of the Allies' invasion to liberate Europe from the German occupation of World War Two.
+In the event, the operation, known as Operation Overlord, was on June 6th 1944, but the D Day term was used from the outset of the preparations.
+This page is concerned with the visible signs of the preparation within Britain, despite which the date and invasion location was kept from the Germans.
+Crucial parts if the preparation were the deceptive strategies of Operation Bodyguard and an innovative floating harbour known as the Mulberry Harbour.
+These are also described and explained.

 The assembly and parking of equipment

-The realisation of the huge amount of equipment involved D Day and the logistics of getting it to the right place at the right time was brought home to me as a child during the Easter holidays in 1944: Some village lads and I went for a cycle ride near the wartime RAF base at St. Athan or Llandow.
+The realisation of the huge amount of equipment involved for D Day and the logistics of getting it to the right place at the right time was brought home to me as a child during the Easter holidays in 1944: Some village lads and I went for a cycle ride near the wartime RAF base at St. Athan or Llandow.
 There we saw a truly amazing sight - in every field for miles around, aircraft and gliders were parked, many with their wings removed for easier packing together.
 It seemed to us that it would be impossible ever to be able to move it all.

 I also saw a partially completed dual carriageway near Newport (Forge Lane), (originally intended to be part of the Newport by-pass) closed and used as a military vehicle park with every imaginable type of tank, armoured car, road tanker, field gun and ambulance stretching eight wide, nose to tail for over three miles.
 I understand that this scene was repeated hundreds of times across southern England.